ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 Companion specifications define how TEEP messages are transported over specific protocols.
 For example, {{I-D.ietf-teep-otrp-over-http}} defines how TEEP messages are transported over HTTP/HTTPS.
-Transport specifications MUST define or reference:
+TEEP transport specifications MUST provide the following information:

 * Whether the transport provides reliability guarantees and ordered delivery
 * How message loss and retransmission are handled